matloff/regtools/inst/UnbalancedClasses.md

 Many resources on machine learning (ML) classification problems recommend that if one's dataset has unbalanced class sizes, one should modify the data to have equal class counts.
 Yet it is shown here that this is both unnecessary and often harmful.
+Alternatives are presented.

 ## Overview